lehaanwar/football-players-data/README.md

 Data limitations: The data did not present any limitations; however, it could have been more of a challenge.
 There were no missing values or duplicates, which streamlined the data cleaning process.
 Additionally, there was only one categorical variable which I could not conduct in-depth analysis on categorical data.

-Generative AI: I used AI to help with the code and ideas which helped me immensely throughout this project.
+Generative AI: I used gen AI throughtout the project.
+The planning and bouncing of ideas at the start of the project for user stories and business requirements.

 ## Data Ethics

 Ethics refers to the moral principles that govern a person's or organisation's behaviour and decision making.
 In the context of data and artificial intelligence, ethics concerns how data is collected, used, and interpreted, and whether the systems built from that data are fair, transparent, and beneficial to society.
 The overarching goal of data ethics can be summarised simply as maximum benefit and minimum harm.

 ## Asimov's Laws of Robotics

 The foundation of thinking about machine ethics was established by science fiction writer Isaac Asimov in 1942, who proposed three laws of robotics that remain highly relevant to AI development today:

 * A robot may not injure a human being, or through inaction allow a human being to come to harm.